modestosierra/RProjects/README.md

 ```
 ## Model : Random Forest
 We are using the Random Forest to build the model
-We calculate the estimated error
+We calculate the estimated error.
+We obtain accuracy = 0.9938
 ```{r cache = TRUE, message=FALSE}
 #model 1 RF
 modRF <- randomForest(classe ~. , data=myTraining)